-Dreamcatcher has been working holistically in communiities locally in South Africa, yet building partnerships world wide, to remove barriers to economic -and skills empowerment and improved quality of life and we specifically focus on women, children and youth (yest not exclusively), offering them a chance to develop to their full potential.
-We measure our impact and proud of our achievements.
+Dreamcatcher has been working inclusively in communities locally in South Africa, yet building partnerships world wide, to remove barriers to economic -and skills empowerment and improved quality of life and we specifically focus on women, children and youth (yet not exclusively).
+Providing opportunities and addressing barriers to improve quality of life, our goal is to leave no one behind and a chance to develop to their full potential.
+We consistently measure and monitor our impact and proud of our achievements.
 Working closely as a committed group with the people in communities, we get things done.
 We don’t give up and we view challenges as opportunities to innovate!

 Our aim is to eliminate barriers and develop opportunities to offer a “leg up” to self-sustenance and dignity, as opposed to a “hand out” approach.
 We live and work in the communities among the people where we “walk the talking”.
 We are serious about accountability; do not work arms-length but rather in the communities, monitoring our progress each day.